PX4/PX4-Autopilot/nuttx/configs/olimex-lpc1766stk/README.txt

     Configuration Notes:

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configuration using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    1. Uses the buildroot toolchaing (CONFIG_LPC17_BUILDROOT=y).
-But that is easily reconfigured (see above)
+    2. Uses the older, OABI, buildroot toolchain.
+But that is easily
+       reconfigured:

+       CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot toolchain
+       CONFIG_ARMV7M_OABI_TOOLCHAIN=y      : Older, OABI toolchain

+    3. This configuration supports a network.
+You may have to change these settings for your network:

+       CONFIG_NSH_IPADDR=0x0a000002        : IP address: 10.0.0.2
+       CONFIG_NSH_DRIPADDR=0x0a000001      : Gateway:    10.0.0.1
+       CONFIG_NSH_NETMASK=0xffffff00       : Netmask:    255.255.255.0

+    4. This configuration supports the SPI-based MMC/SD card slot.
-    2. Support for FAT long file names is built-in but can easily be removed if you are concerned about Microsoft patent issues (see the section "FAT Long File Names" in the top-level COPYING file).
+       FAT file system support for FAT long file names is built-in but can easily be removed if you are concerned about Microsoft patent issues (see the section "FAT Long File Names" in the top-level COPYING file).

-        CONFIG_FS_FAT=y
-        CONFIG_FAT_LCNAMES=y <-- Long file name support
+       CONFIG_FAT_LFN=y                    : Enables long file name support
-        CONFIG_FAT_LFN=y
-        CONFIG_FAT_MAXFNAME=32
-        CONFIG_FS_NXFFS=n
-        CONFIG_FS_ROMFS=n

-    3. Includes logic to support a button test (apps/examples/buttons).
-To enable the button test, make the following changes in the .config after configuring:

-       -CONFIG_ARCH_BUTTONS=n
-       +CONFIG_ARCH_BUTTONS=y

-       -CONFIG_GPIO_IRQ=n
-       -CONFIG_ARCH_IRQBUTTONS=n
-       +CONFIG_GPIO_IRQ=y
-       +CONFIG_ARCH_IRQBUTTONS=y

-    4. This example supports the CAN loopback test (apps/examples/can) but this must be manually enabled by selecting:

-       CONFIG_CAN=y             : Enable the generic CAN infrastructure CONFIG_LPC17_CAN1=y      : Enable CAN1
-       CONFIG_CAN_LOOPBACK=y    : Enable CAN loopback mode

-       See also apps/examples/README.txt

-       Special CAN-only debug options:

-       CONFIG_DEBUG_CAN
-       CONFIG_CAN_REGDEBUG

   nx:
     An example using the NuttX graphics system (NX).
 This example uses